invisibleXML/ixml/misc/pragmas.md

 * Pragmas occurring before a symbol are serialized as attributes if marked `@` (ignoring marks on any nested pragmas).

-* Pragmas occurring before a symbol are not serialized at all if marked `-`.
+* Pragmas occurring before a symbol are serialized as processing instructions if marked `-`.

+  The processing instructions appear as the first children of the XML representation of the symbol; the name and data of the processing instruction in the XML form are the name and pragma data of the pragma in the ixml form.

 * Pragmas occurring before a symbol are serialized as extension elements if unmarked or marked `^`.